-There is no limit on the number of applications a Lead Organisation may submit in each Round, but we would encourage internal co-ordination to ensure all submissions are competitive.
+There is no limit on the number of applications a Lead Organisation may submit, but we would encourage internal co-ordination to ensure all submissions are competitive.
 Defra may consider the number of applications from a single organisation as part of their decision-making process.